miguelqncosta/TotK-Speedometer/README.md

 ## Known issues:
-- The map underneed the coordinates can obfuscate them and make it very hard to read.
+- The map underneath the coordinates can obfuscate them and make it very hard to read.
 This sometimes results in wrong coordinates or not being able to read the coordinates at all.
 - Running from screen capture can have a hard time detecting the map position.
-If it doens't work you can use the `images/detected_circles.png` and `images/detected_map_circles.png` to try to understand whats happening.
+If it doesn't work you can use the `images/detected_circles.png` and `images/detected_map_circles.png` to try to understand whats happening.
 Using a maximized window or a solid color background usually helps.
-- Running from screen capture will be more imprecise since it uses real time to calculate speed instead of the video FPS as a time base.
-- The overlay of the screen capture mode still has hardcoded size and position but it can be configured in the [settings.py](settings.py) file.

 ## Roadmap
 - [ ] Improve the image pre-processing for better coordinate readings.
-- [ ] Improve the overlay for real time speedometer display.
+- [X] Improve the overlay for real time speedometer display.
 - [ ] Improve the map position detection for the overlay mode.